senfernandes/ExternalLogins/README.md

 # External Logins in .NET Core App
+App with external logins using .NET Core.

+At this point, only Facebook Logins is being implemented.

-## Create app on Facebook's Developer API
+## Create app on Facebook's Developer API (https://developers.facebook.com)
 - Create New App in My Apps menu
 - Go to basic app settings and add a new platform.
 Choose "Website";
 - In the next step, inform the website's URL (it can be found on launchSettings.json file);